 Welcome to Town of Plymouth Open Space Land.
-As the Town acquires additional properties with designated trails they will be uploaded on this site.
-In August/September 2015 trail head kiosks will be installed at the properties listed below (excluding Pilgrim Trail/Morton Park).
+As the Town acquires additional properties with designated trails they will be uploaded on this page.
+In September 2015 trail head kiosks were installed, and public walking trails are promoted and maintained at the properties listed below.

 Beaver Dam Conservation Area